skooter500/GP-2024/README.md

 - 13:00-14:00 - Time for lunch and engagement with campus activities
 - 14:00-17:00 - Studio Classroom

-*Studio Classroom* Means we work together in a lab class on various topics and projects, building competency through experience, in various areas of software and games development.
-We will take plenty of breaks for students to get up and walk around in the afternoon.
+*Studio Classroom* means: we work together in a lab class on various topics and projects, building competency through experience, in various areas of software and games development.
+We will take plenty of breaks to get up and walk around.

-At the end of the module, each student will have the ability to develop a complete digital game from scratch themselves and manage their work on a github repository.
+At the end of the module, each student will have the ability to develop a complete digital game from scratch incorporating logic, movement and gameplay and manage their work on github.

 # Assessment